 Content Creators and Editors

-The following tutorials are for content creators and editors who work within OU Campus, within other campus CMS products, or webmasters responsible for the architecture and implementation of entire websites.
+The following tutorials are for content creators and editors who work within Omni CMS, within other campus CMS products, or webmasters responsible for the architecture and implementation of entire websites.
 Many of these concepts can be applied using built-in visual CMS editors.

 - Color Choices